Crop wild relatives

 Why crop wild relatives and climate change

-Adapting agriculture to climate change is one of the most urgent challenges of our time.
-There is, quite simply, no more important step we can take to prepare for climate change than to ensure that the crops that feed humanity are able to thrive in the new climates that are developing all over the world.
-The need for new crop varieties that can be productive in the new climates of the future is increasingly widely recognized.
-But our ability to breed these new varieties should not be taken for granted, as it so often is.
-To breed new varieties, we need genetic diversity.
-The largest source of this raw material for crop improvement, and in particular the richest source of diversity for adaptive characteristics, are the wild relatives of our crops.
-It is a source that is to a great extent untapped.
-But not only do many crop wild relatives remain uncollected, and therefore unevaluated and unavailable to plant breeders and thus to farmers, many are also at risk of extinction.
-This website aims to be a resource for those interested in collecting, conserving and using crop wild relatives in the context of adapting agriculture to climate change.
-We hope it will encourage others to join the race to safeguard and to use crop wild relatives to adapt agriculture in the face of climate change.
+Adapting agriculture to climate change is one of the most urgent challenges of our time, necessary to ensure that the crops that feed humanity are able to thrive in new climates with changing pest and disease pressures.
+New crop varieties that are productive under such changes are needed, and to breed these varieties, crop genetic diversity must be conserved and available to plant breeders.
+An enormously diverse and largely untapped source of this raw material for crop improvement is the wild relatives of our crops.
+Many crop wild relative species remain uncollected, and therefore unevaluated and unavailable to plant breeders and thus to farmers, and a number of these are at risk of extinction.
+This website aims to be a resource for those interested in collecting, conserving and using these invaluable resources in the context of adapting agriculture to climate change.
+We hope it will encourage others to join the race to safeguard and to use crop wild relatives.